davidebianchi/gswagger/README.md

 It works with any router which support handler net/http HandlerFunc compatible.

-The router supported out of the box are:
+The routers supported out of the box are:

 - [gorilla-mux](https://github.com/gorilla/mux)